iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

 ## Summary

-This article describes how to install iRedMail (iRedMail-0.8.6 or later releases) with a remote MySQL server, and you must choose MySQL backend in iRedMail installation wizard.
+This article introduces how to install iRedMail-__0.9.6__ with an existing remote MySQL server.

 We use below server IP addresses in our example: